tim50687/What_I_Learned/leetcode/graph/dijkstra.md

-# Depth First Search
+# Dijkstra

+- There's no DECREASE-KEY(`Relax`) in heapq, we just simply push the updated vertex to the heap.
+There might be identical vertex in the heap, but heappop() will get the min one -> same effect. `# Note: Need to deal with the next same vertex`

 ## Problem

 ### 743. Network Delay Time

 - Last node to be added in dijkstra tree will be the longest path among the shortest path.

-- There's no DECREASE-KEY(`Relax`) in heapq, we just simply push the updated vertex to the heap.
-There might be identical vertex in the heap, but heappop() will get the min one -> same effect. `# Note: Need to deal with the next same vertex`

 #### Python code